ummeFA/mental-health-nlp/README.md

 1. Cleans the input text (lowercase, punctuation removal)
 2. Transforms it using a pre-trained TF-IDF vectorizer
 3. Predicts mental health label using Logistic Regression
-4. Displays prediction + pie chart of confidence
+4. Displays prediction + bar chart of confidence

 ---